Atlanta Social Security Disability Lawyer's Serving Georgia's Disabled

 • Appealing the ALJ's Decision Before the Appeals Council: If you are not satisfied with the ALJ's decision following the hearing, you can request a review by the SSA's Appeals Council.
 The Appeals Council will likely only grant your request if it determines that an error was made or that the ALJ failed to act within the bounds of Social Security laws or regulations.
 If the Appeals Council grants your request, it may reverse the ALJ's decision or send it back for further review.

 • Filing a Civil Claim in Court: The last step in appealing a denied SSDI claim is filing a civil lawsuit in the U.S. District Court or the U.S. Court of Appeals.
-If you disagree with the Appeals Council’s decision, you may file a lawsuit in federal court.
-The court will review your claim and determine if an error was made that resulted in the ALJ’s or Appeals Council’s initial decision.
-If so, the court may reverse the decision on your case and award benefits.
+If you disagree with the Appeals Council's decision, you may file a lawsuit in federal court.
+The court will review your claim and determine if an error was made that resulted in the ALJ's or Appeals Council's initial decision.
+If so, the court may reverse the decision on your claim and award benefits.

 If your SSDI claim has been denied, we urge you to contact our team at Affleck & Gordon right away.
 You have a limited amount of time to appeal this decision; waiting too long could jeopardize your benefits.
 It is not recommended that you file a new application if your original one was denied but, rather, appeal this decision for a better chance of a favorable outcome.